 Luzerne County assistance programs.

 Government funding will be provided to those programs that provide both rental and utility bill assistance for up to 18 months.
-Funds will help people pay for moving expenses, up to three months storage and even mote and hotel vouchers.
-In addition, a variety of housing and counseling services will be offered including relocation and housing stabilization services including management and outreach, legal services, case management, services, housing placement and search services, credit repair, and even debt help to help people obtain housing and remain housed in their apartment or home.
+Funds will help people pay for moving expenses, up to three months storage and even motel and hotel vouchers.
+In addition, a variety of counseling services will be offered including relocation and housing stabilization services including management and outreach.
+There are section 8 housing voucher choice vouchers too.
+Or get free legal services, case management, services, housing placement and search services, credit repair, and even debt help.
+All of these Wilkes Barre programs can help people obtain housing and remain housed in their apartment or home.

-The main goal of the funding is to help those who are homeless or would be homeless without the low income assistance, and another criteria is people need to be able to remain stably housed after the temporary assistance ends.
+The main goal of the funding is to help those who are homeless or would be homeless (such as eviction or foreclosure) without the low income assistance.
+Another criteria is people need to be able to remain stably housed after the temporary assistance ends.
+Even learn about section 8 waiting lists.

 Luzerne County will partner with the leading charities and also the number one poverty agency in the county, which is the Commission on Economic Opportunity (phone (570) 288-8458).
 They will also work with other local agencies such as the local homeless shelters and also the Domestic Violence Service Center.